Phoenix STS Logo

 • Participating in fire drill planning and evaluation

 Fire wardens are appointed under Section 18 of the Safety, Health and Welfare at Work Act 2005.
-This course provides all the knowledge and practical training needed to carry out these duties competently.
+Put simply, the law expects named and trained people in this role.
+This course gives them the knowledge and practice to carry it out.

 Fire Drills & Record Keeping

-Regular fire drills are essential for testing emergency procedures and ensuring all staff know how to respond.
-As a fire warden, you will be expected to play a key role in both conducting and evaluating fire drills.
+Regular fire drills test your emergency procedures and show whether staff know how to respond.
+As a fire warden, you will help run and review these drills.

 Fire Drill Requirements